DirectMyFile/dep-spaceship/proposal.md

 Expression of the form `a <=> b` is equivalent to `a.compareTo(b)`.

-Rest of second 10.1.1 is unchanged.
+Rest of section 10.1.1 is unchanged.

 ### A working implementation